-The Sustainability and Behaviour Change programme sits within a suite of other Master's level programmes examining aspects of Sustainability and Adaptation and thus shares some common modules.
+The Sustainability and Ecology programme sits within a suite of other Master's level programmes examining aspects of Sustainability and Adaptation and thus shares some common modules.
 We will be seeking students to act as student representatives from across all of the programmes, and those representatives will act as a conduit of student views on official academic panels (see 'Student feedback and getting involved').

-Students will be able to develop skills in project planning and evaluation, technical knowledge and data analysis, debating, group work, co creation, research and presentation skills, extending to a specialism according to student choice.
+Students will be able to develop skills in project planning, social discourse, technical knowledge and data analysis, group work, research and presentation skills, extending to a specialism according to student choice.
 Teaching activities are characterised by a good proportion of small group teaching, practical activities and interactive sessions such as seminars.